sensiolabs/GotenbergBundle/docs/fonts.md

 If your file is an HTML file (not a Twig template), you can still include fonts manually.

-The only requirement is that their paths in the HTML file are on the root level.
+The only requirement is that their paths in the HTML file must be on the root level.

 ```html
 <!DOCTYPE html>